evonove/evonove.it/README.md

 ## Frontend development

-The frontend app uses Gulp and Wheelie as toolchain.
-To install them run this command from the `wheelie/` folder:
+The frontend app uses [Webpack](https://webpack.js.org/) as toolchain.
+To install all dependencies run this command from the `frontend/` folder:

     $ yarn

-To run the frontend app you need to launch Gulp tasks from the `wheelie/` folder with:

-    $ gulp

-To install the development dependencies run:

-    $ yarn add -D [package]

-To install the production dependencies run:
+Then compile all necessary files:

-    $ yarn add [package]
+    $ yarn webpack

-When the frontend is ready to be deployed, launch the production build and commit all files in the repository:

-    $ gulp build --production
-    $ git commit -m 'Process static files'

 [1]: https://evonove.it/ "Evonove"
 [2]: https://wagtail.io/ "Wagtail"